heycarsten/lcbo-api/static/source/news/2014-12-08-whats-next-for-lcbo-api.md

 ### UPC Support

 YES, FINALLY.
 I know.
-You'll be able to look up products via barcode.
+You'll be able to look up products via UPC (barcode).

 ### JSON API Compliance

 This probably doesn't mean much to most people, but it means a lot to me.
-The JSON structure of the V1 API was born out of what just what worked at the time.
+The JSON structure of the V1 API was born out of necessity not standards.
 Smart people have put a lot of effort into this realm over the last few years and it makes consuming the API a lot easier when its structure complies with an open standard.

 ### Category and Producer APIs